fanux/lhttp/README.md

 cd websocketServer
 go run test.go
 ```
-as you can see, server add new header and set new command, if server not change headers or command,
+as we can see, both of the new header are added and new command are set by the server.
-response headers and command will be the same as request,
+If we don't set a header or command ,then they will return the same result as they
+requested.

 open an other bash, and run client in websocketClient
 ```bash
 cd websocketClient